phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 Shadow objects are very problematic In terms of operating system efficiency and resource management.

 Presented copy-on-write mechanism can leak memory by allowing pages that are no longer accessible to remain within an object chain.
-In the example the remaining shadow object chain contains three copies of the middle page, but only two are accessible.
+In the example, the remaining shadow object chain contains three copies of the middle page, but only two are accessible.
 The page in the first shadow object is no longer accessible and should be freed to prevent the memory leak.
 BSD VM attempts to collapse a shadow object chain when it is possible (e.g. when new shadow object is created), but searching for objects that can be collapsed is a complex process.